construction software reviews on a computer screen

 • Who can they expect to speak to if they call, email or write?

-3. Create relevant and helpful content.
+3. Create Relevant and Helpful Content

 Once you have the core of your site together, you can start working on building it out with additional content that can help drive people to your website and business.
 This may include creating a specific page for posting blogs about projects, where you showcase the ins and outs of what your crew is working on, or it could give your clients an inside look at how you operate as a company — holiday events, employee get-togethers, etc.